 Barratt London and SEGRO plan to work with Brunel University, Uxbridge College and Jobcentre Plus to create training opportunities within the development, including apprenticeships.
 These will be delivered during the construction of the new flats and industrial units, and in the future when businesses occupy the newly-built workspaces.
 Overall, it is hoped that the redevelopment of the former Nestle factory will create more than 500 new jobs for the Hayes area.

 Over 35% of the development will be green space, with the creation of a beautifully landscaped, four-hectare park – a garden for the local community.
 The green space will include an extensive trim trail with jogging path and gym equipment, while children will benefit from state of the art play equipment.
 The development will include allotments, allowing residents to grow their own vegetables, while new canoe storage facilities will enable the local community to make the most of the canal, using it for sports and leisure pursuits.

 The Nestle factory redevelopment is still awaiting its planning consent.
 If approved, work is due to start on site in early 2018 with the industrial works being completed in early 2019 and the residential by the end of 2024.
 In the meantime, developments such as High Point Village offer beautiful modern living spaces and great value for money.

-Have a look at properties in UB3 and UB4 here, or call Harry at the Hayes and Harlington office on 020 3696 5626.
+Have a look at properties in UB3 and UB4 here, or call our team at the Hayes and Harlington office on 020 3696 5626.